-1. Includes in income each year an amount equal to the excess, if any, of the fair market value of the PFIC stock as of the close of the tax year over the shareholder's adjusted basis in such stock; or a.
-The excess, if any, of the adjusted basis of the PFIC stock over its fair market value as of the close of the tax year; or b.
+- Includes in income each year an amount equal to the excess, if any, of the fair market value of the PFIC stock as of the close of the tax year over the shareholder's adjusted basis in such stock; or - 2.
+Is allowed a deduction equal to the lesser of: - a.
+The excess, if any, of the adjusted basis of the PFIC stock over its fair market value as of the close of the tax year; or - b.
 The excess, if any, of the amount of mark-to-market gain included in the gross income of the PFIC shareholder for prior tax years over the amount allowed such PFIC shareholder as a deduction for a loss with respect to such stock for prior tax years.